Solar Panels in Nevada

 Nevada Solar FAQ

 The federal solar tax credit (Section 25D, ITC) expired December 31, 2025 and is no longer available.
 Nevada property tax exemption on solar-added home value.
-Net metering: Net Billing (Reduced) — Net Billing (Reduced)— below-retail export.
+Net metering: Net Billing (Reduced) — below-retail export.
 Full list: DSIRE.

-14 years, ~1 year faster than US median.
+~20 years — ~5 years slower than the US median of ~15 years.
 In sunnier parts of Nevada like Boulder City, payback can be shorter.

 Las Vegas, Reno, Boulder City, Ely all offer strong conditions for solar panels Nevada.
 Boulder City leads at 6.38 peak sun hours daily.
-Electricity rates are consistent statewide at $0.1383/kWh.
+Electricity rates are consistent statewide at $0.14/kWh.

 Solar in Nearby States